 - Practice good respiratory hygiene by covering your mouth and nose with a tissue when coughing or sneezing and then throw the tissue away.
 Perform hand hygiene.

 - Always wash your hands before touching your eyes, nose, or mouth.

 - Make it a habit to wash your hands when you come home and ask others entering your home to Purell or wash hands upon entering.

 Without an approved vaccine to prevent COVID-19, it’s up to each individual to take steps to avoid exposure to the coronavirus and to reduce the chances of spreading it to others.

 One of the best ways to protect yourself and others from COVID-19 is known as social distancing.
 This involves avoiding mass gatherings or settings where large numbers of people are present, and maintaining a distance of at least six feet from others when possible.
 This can significantly reduce the potential for mass transmission of the virus — a scenario that could overwhelm hospital facilities needed to treat patients seriously ill with COVID-19.

 Do I need to practice social distancing even if I don’t have symptoms or even if I’m young and healthy?

 Yes — people who are infected but show no symptoms can still transmit the virus.

 General tips for protecting others

-- Stay home if you’re sick, except to get medical care if needed.
-Even if you are not displaying symptoms,
+- Stay home if you’re sick or have tested positive for the coronavirus, except to get medical care if needed, even if you are not displaying symptoms.

 - If you have symptoms of COVID-19 — dry cough, fever, body aches, fatigue, difficulty breathing — call your healthcare provider to see if you need to be tested for the disease.